videlais/Unofficial-Ink-Cookbook/Chapter8/index.md

 ### Types of Data Values

-Ink supports saving and react to many different types of data.
-It can use numbers, strings, Booleans, and even the text of diverts.
+Ink supports saving and using many different types of data.
+These include numbers, strings, Booleans, and even the text of diverts.

 #### Numbers

-The value of any variables can be any numbers, including both whole and decimal.
+The value of any variable can be any number, including both whole and decimal.

 ```ink
 VAR test = 4.5